nfasano/colosseum_ticket_tracker/README.md

 """

 NOTES:
-1) The Palatine Hill-Roman Forum area is located right next to the Colosseum and contains the ruins from ancient Rome.
+1) The Palatine Hill-Roman Forum area is located right next to the Colosseum and contains the ruins of ancient Rome.
 The Palatine Hill section is where the emperors of ancient Rome built their palaces and contains some nice views of the Circus Maximus and the Roman Forum section.
 The Roman Forum section is where all the political meetings and social gatherings of ancient Rome took place.
 The two sections are connected and the boundary between them is not perceptible (i.e. you can walk between the two sections without knowing it).
-2) The S.U.P.E.R (Seven Unique Places to Experience in Rome) sites are special attractions inside the Palatine Hill-Roman Forum area which are only accessibile with a full expereince ticket.
-The S.U.P.E.R sites include House of Augustus, House of Livia (Augustus' wife), Palatine museum, Temple of Romulus, Neronian cryptoporticus, the Aula Isiaca, and the Santa Maria Antiqua.
+2) The S.U.P.E.R (Seven Unique Places to Experience in Rome) sites are special attractions inside the Palatine Hill-Roman Forum area which are only accessible with a full experience ticket.
+The S.U.P.E.R sites include House of Augustus, House of Livia (Augustus' wife), Palatine museum, Temple of Romulus, Neronian Cryptoporticus, the Aula Isiaca, and the Santa Maria Antiqua.
 See the [PARCO](https://colosseo.it/en/) website for more details on these sites including dates of closure for maintenance.
 3) Each ticket gives you one timed entry to the Colosseum and one entry to the Palatine Hill-Roman Forum area.
 You can visit the Palatine Hill-Roman Forum areas before or after your Colosseum visit, but it must be within 24 hours (for regular experience ticket) or 48 hours (for full experience ticket) of your timed entrance to the Colosseum.
 It is not possible to enter the Colosseum at a time that is different than your listed time.

 Based on this information, the full experience undergrounds and arena ticket is the best value, but the limited number of tickets and their high demand make these tickets the most difficult to secure, especially during the summer months.